The simplest explanation for brackish water is that it’s water that’s saltier than fresh water but not as salty as seawater.

 Where Is Brackish Water Found?

-You can find brackish water in areas known as estuaries.
+Brackish water is mostly found in areas known as estuaries.
 Estuaries are areas where freshwater meets saltwater.
-This usually happens when a freshwater stream leads out to sea.
+This usually happens when a freshwater stream leads out to the sea.

 However, estuaries can also be man made since people need them to create prawn farms.
 Man made estuaries are created by flooding marshlands.